gpoore/bespon_py/README.rst

   immediately follows a key on the same line.
 * ``value``:  Value of the current location.
 Can be assigned, as long as the new object is of the same type as the old object, and the type is supported.
-  (Support for changing data types is coming soon.)
 * ``value_doc_comment``:  Doc comment of the value at the current location.
   ``None`` if there is no doc comment.
 Currently only supports assignment for existing doc comments.